Ben-Arlanda/Tic-Tac-Toe/README.md

 6. Function for new game
 7. Function for Win and Draw

-# Tech
+## :rocket: Cool tech

-- HTML, CSS and JavaScript
+- HTML, CSS and Vanilla JavaScript
+- CSS Animations

-# Bugs to fix
+## :scream: Bugs to fix

 - Error in winning combination

-# Lesson learnt
+## :sob: Lessons learnt

 - Getting code blocks correct for logic and moving function calls in right place
+- Try and take things step by step and not thinking ahead too much
+- Ask for help when stuck for a long time instead of being stubborn

-# Future updates
+## :white_check_mark: Future updates

-- Shows whos turn it is
+- Show whos turn it is
 - Have option to play computer
+- Highlight winning cells